Outbreaks in Child Care Centers

 Specimen identification is a critical part of outbreak investigations.
 Once the causative agent is known through specimen testing, the public health unit and the home can determine the appropriate next steps to mitigate transmission by implementing targeted interventions.

-Specimen collection kits (stool or NP) can be ordered through Ottawa Public Health using the Facility Specimen Collection Request Form when an outbreak has been declared.
+Specimen collection kits (stool or NP) can be ordered through Ottawa Public Health using the Facility Stool Specimen Collection Request Form when an outbreak has been declared.

 Kit contains two sterile containers: